ssuksawat/angular-http-quickerr/README.md

 # (In progress) angular-http-quickerr
-When working with Angular $http, how often do you write boiler-plate code to log error like this?...
+When working with Angular $http, how often do you write boiler-plate code to log an error like this?...
 ```javascript
 angular.module('app').factory('someFactory', function ($http, someLogger) {
   ...